Welcome to the Glossopoeia pages

 end of the conference the committee members received a proposal by an anonymous author identified as "Ido" which proposed to reform Esperanto, removing its

 "flaws."
-The committee decided in favor of Esperanto in principal, but with the reforms outlined by "Ido."
+The committee decided in favor of Esperanto, but with the reforms outlined by "Ido."
 A rift developed between the Esperanto

 movement and the Délégation, especially when it was discovered that "Ido" was Louis de Beaufront, who was the Esperanto representative on the committee, and